Alcaraz wins longest French Open final in five sets after saving 3 match points against Sinner

 Alcaraz, who won his fifth Grand Slam tournament in as many finals, produced one of the greatest comebacks in the history of the clay-court tournament.

+It was even better than his performance in last year's final, when he came back from 2-1 down to beat Alexander Zverev.
+But this time Alcaraz emulated Novak Djokovic's feat from the 2021 final at Roland-Garros, when the now 24-time major winner fought back from two sets down to beat Stefanos Tsitsipas.

+“I’m just proud.
+I’m just really, really happy,” Alcaraz said before praising Sinner.
+“I know how hard you are chasing this tournament.
+You’re going to be champion, not once, but many, many times.
+It’s a privilege to share the court with you in every tournament, making this story with you.”

-It was the first time that Sinner had lost a Grand Slam final.
+It was the first time that Sinner had lost a Grand Slam final, but the fifth time in succession he has now lost to Alcaraz, who clinched the 20th title of his career at the age of 22.

 The drama was still not over.